PET INSURANCE

 Four Minutes

-It’s hard to see your pet unhappy or not feeling well.
-Luckily, having pet insurance can make it easier to pay for the care they need to get back to their normal selves.
-But if you just enrolled in a policy, those pesky waiting periods can make getting reimbursed a bit more complicated.
-Learn more about how waiting periods work, and see how you can get pet insurance coverage virtually the same day you enroll.
+It’s hard to see your pet unhappy or unwell.
+But having pet insurance could help you cover some of the care they need to get back to feeling themself.
+If you just enrolled in a policy, however, those pesky waiting periods can make getting reimbursed a bit more complicated.
+Learn more about how MetLife Pet’s waiting periods work, and see how you can get pet insurance coverage virtually the same day you enroll.

-Most pet insurance companies have some form of a waiting period.
+Many other pet insurance companies have longer waiting periods.
 The specific length of time and any applicable exclusions can vary between providers and policies.
-It’s not uncommon for most policies to have a 3- to 5-day or 14-day waiting period for different kinds of coverage.1
+But it’s common for most policies to have a 3- to 5-day or 14-day waiting period for different kinds of coverage.1

 MetLife Pet Insurance’s Waiting Periods